Rabbit Feed. Rabbits like this new brand of science-based, ultra-fresh, high quality rabbit food available

 Genetically Modified Ingredients (GMO)

 You can't eat a GMO product without eating toxins.
 How can that be good for animals???
-Besides, I don’t buy the "It’s safe because Monsanto said so" line of reasoning.
+I certainly don’t buy the "It’s safe because Monsanto said so" line of reasoning.

 This opinion is based on a wide review of non-biased studies -- you know, the ones where the scientists refused to falsify results and subsequently lost their jobs and were threatened with bodily harm for reports unfavorable to Monsanto, the ones where the scientists' work and reputations were smeared and discredited because they refused to budge from the truth.

-Sherwood Forest formulas are non-GMO, although they don't promise me that the alfalfa is non-GMO.
+Dr. David Sherwood believes his products are non-GMO, although he cannot promise me that the alfalfa he sources is non-GMO.